 - STAUDENRAUS SCHOLARSHIP: Students in the Master of Science in Nursing (Please note: This is for the Master's Entry MSN option only) are eligible to receive funding through this scholarship.
 First priority goes to students completing clinical rotations at La Clínica.

-- ASSOCIATION OF CALIFORNIA NURSE LEADERS (ACNL) AND ASSOCIATION OF NURSE EXECUTIVE (AONE) MEMBERSHIP SCHOLARSHIP: This scholarship provides tuition credit of $500 per semester for three (3) semesters for members in good standing of the Association of California Nurse Leaders (ACNL) and Association of Nurse Executives (AONE) (Executive Leadership degree program only).
+- ASSOCIATION OF CALIFORNIA NURSE LEADERS (ACNL) AND ASSOCIATION OF NURSE EXECUTIVE (AONL) MEMBERSHIP SCHOLARSHIP: This scholarship provides tuition credit of $500 per semester for three (3) semesters for members in good standing of the Association of California Nurse Leaders (ACNL) and Association of Nurse Executives (AONL) (Executive Leadership degree program only).

 Students must email a copy of their membership card to their program assistant once accepted into the School of Nursing & Health Professions.